7 Mortgage Payoff Hacks to Save Thousands in 2025

 Choose “apply to principal” in your servicer portal or write it on the check.
 Verify on your next statement that principal dropped more than usual for that month.

-Should I pay off my mortgage or invest using a mortgage payoff early calculator with extra payments?
+Should I pay off my mortgage or invest when using a mortgage payoff calculator?

 Take Control of Your Financial Future